yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 $ rultor encrypt -p me/test secret.txt
 {% endhighlight %}

-Here `me/test` is the name of your Github project.
+Here `me/test` is the name of your GitHub project.

 This code encrypts `secret.txt` file.
 You will get a new file `secret.txt.asc`.
 Commit this file to your repository &mdash; nobody will be able